mehta-lab/waveorder/docs/calibration-guide.md

 ## Setting a goal for the remaining states: swing

 After finding the circular extinction state, the calibration routine finds the remaining states.
-The **swing** parameter sets the target for the remaining states and is best understood using [the Poincare sphere](https://en.wikipedia.org/wiki/Unpolarized_light#Poincar%C3%A9_sphere), a diagram that organizes all pure polarization states onto the surface of a sphere.
+The **swing** parameter sets the target ellipticity of the remaining states and is best understood using [the Poincare sphere](https://en.wikipedia.org/wiki/Unpolarized_light#Poincar%C3%A9_sphere), a diagram that organizes all pure polarization states onto the surface of a sphere.

 <img src="./images/poincare_swing.svg" height="350" align="center">